 The proposed bill establishes a behavioral health crisis services surcharge of $0.98 per month for each wireless telephone number and local exchange access line for wireline telephones in Alaska.
-Local exchange and wireless telephone companies are required to bill and collect this surcharge from their customers, ensuring that no customer is charged more than once for the same line or number.
+Local exchange and wireless telephone companies are required to bill and collect this surcharge from their customers, ensuring that no customer is charged more than once for the same service.
 The bill outlines the responsibilities of these companies regarding the collection and remittance of the surcharge to the Department of Administration, which will deposit the funds into a newly created behavioral health crisis services fund.
-This fund will be used to support various initiatives related to behavioral health crisis services, including the operation of a three-digit number for reporting crises, recruitment and training of personnel, and public awareness campaigns.
+This fund will be used to support various initiatives related to behavioral health crisis services, including the operation of a three-digit number for reporting crises, recruitment of qualified personnel, and public awareness campaigns.

 Statutes affected: SB0196A, AM SB 196, introduced 05/19/2025: